 First-year students attend a mandatory orientation before starting classes that consists of a program overview, faculty presentations, an executive challenge and an outdoor adventure day, among other activities.
 McCombs follows a two-semester academic calendar, with classes running from late August to early December and from mid-January to early May; graduation takes place soon thereafter.
 Within the academic year, students have short breaks for holidays such as Thanksgiving, with a month-long break between semesters.
 MBA students are required to take 11 core courses during their first year of study.
 The core covers foundational business principles in accounting, economics, marketing, statistics, operations and management.
-In the spring semester, students can begin customizing their academic experience by choosing three elective courses.
+In the spring semester, students can begin customizing their academic experience by choosing two elective courses.

 In the second year of the MBA program, students complete five electives each semester.
 Students may choose to pursue one of 23 academic concentrations, which allow them to tailor their studies to topics ranging from High Technology Marketing to Public and Governmental Affairs.
 The MBA program also allows for six hours of elective coursework to be taken at other University of Texas schools, such as the LBJ School of Public Affairs or the School of Law.

 McCombs offers an array of study abroad opportunities.
 Through the Global Connections Study Tours, for instance, students participate in a spring semester course that concludes in an eight- to ten-day tour of a key international business destination.
 Examples of recent destinations include China, Cuba, India, South Africa, and Southeast Asia.
-Students can gain further global exposure by studying abroad at one of McCombs’s 32 international exchange partner institutions.
+Students can gain further global exposure by studying abroad at one of McCombs’ 32 international exchange partner institutions.